1. Blog

 How are Ear Infections Treated?

 While it may be tempting to use cotton balls or cotton swabs to clean out your pet’s ear canal, this can cause even more problems.
-It’s usually a good idea to take your buddy to the veterinarian to determine the underlying condition causing the problem.
+It’s a good idea to take your buddy to the veterinarian to determine the underlying condition causing the problem.

-Your veterinarian will use an otoscope to examine your pet’s ear canal, and that will allow them to visualize anything that might be in your dog’s ear, like a foreign body, wax plug, or parasite.
+Your DVM will use an otoscope to examine your pet’s ear canal, and that will allow them to visualize anything that might be in your dog’s ear, like a foreign body, wax plug, or parasite.
 If there’s something there, they can remove it.

 If there is not any visible cause for the infection, your veterinarian will likely conduct a microscopic examination in addition to the otoscopic exam.
 They will look for some type of infection, and there may be more than one, and if they find that, they will likely prescribe ear drops for your pup’s condition.
 They will also give your dog’s ears a thorough flushing and cleaning.

-If there is no clear cause of your dog’s recurrent ear infections, your veterinarian may opt to conduct other tests to look for underlying diseases, like endocrine disorders, or underlying conditions, like food allergies.
+If there is no clear cause of your dog’s recurrent or severe ear infections, your veterinarian may opt to conduct other tests to look for underlying diseases, like endocrine disorders, or underlying conditions, like food allergies.

 Allergies are a big part of ear infections.
 They occur in 43% of cases, and ear infections, specifically, occur in 65 – 80% of dogs that have food allergies.
 If your dog does have a food allergy, your vet may recommend a special diet to break the cycle.
 Often, this means feeding your dog a different kind of protein that he has never eaten before.
 His immune system won’t react to the new protein, and that can reduce the symptoms.